 Menstruation is important – that’s the rule!

-If you do this, I am sure that the girls of Makala and elsewhere will live comfortably, and exercise their daily functions normally, even during their period.
+If you do this, I am sure that the girls of Makala and elsewhere in the country will live comfortably, and exercise their daily functions normally, even during their period.

 If you do not do this, be sure that these girls will continue to grow without assurance and confidence in themselves.
 Is this what you want?